-Revision: 1.1

-Abstract

-ASIC validation in the RF world comes with its own set of hurdles and challenges, with high quality lab equipment, experience, and know-how essential.
-A recently completed RF sub-system validation Dialog Semiconductor is presented in the form of a case study of the execution.
+ASIC validation in the RF world comes with its own set of hurdles and challenges, with high quality lab equipment, experience and know-how essential.
+A recently completed RF sub-system validation at S3 Semiconductors is presented in the form of a case study of the execution.
 The validation PCB design focussed on impedance matching and shielding RF signals from noise sources.
-We built up an efficient, automated test harness based on LabVIEW, MATLAB, and python.
+We built up an efficient, automated test harness based on LabVIEW, MATLAB and python.
 This unified test framework facilitated instrument set-up, test-case running, data collection, traceability, plotting of measurements, waveform generation and analysis.

 Planning for Validation

-This is a case study of the validation of a complex RF subsystem, carried out by Dialog Semiconductor.
+This is a case study of the validation of a complex RF subsystem, carried out by S3 Semiconductors.
 It suggests some best practices and approaches to adopt.

-A specialized Dialog Semiconductor ASIC RF development team designed a complex satellite transceiver, for use in headsets (phones) and modems.
-Die samples were fabricated in three lots (best, typical, and worst case) by TSMC on a 0.18mm RF CMOS process, which were packaged and tested.
+A specialized S3 Semiconductors ASIC RF development team designed a complex satellite transceiver, for use in handsets (phones) and modems.
+Die samples were fabricated in three lots (Best, Typical and Worst Case) by TSMC in a 0.18μm RF CMOS process, which were packaged and tested.
 Approximately 100 of these samples were used to validate the IC design's functionality and performance.

-Make a Plan It all starts with a clear black box specification, on which a testing strategy can be built.
-It must include individual, numbered, test items with their pass/fail criteria, usually in the form of an RF parameter i.e. Phase Noise, ACPR.
+Make a Plan

+It all starts with a clear black box specification, on which a testing strategy can be built.
+It must include individual, numbered, test items with their pass/fail criteria, usually in the form of an RF parameter, e.g. Phase Noise, ACPR.
 The aim is to build and execute a minimum set of tests to cover all these identified test items.
 In our case, we had 194 test items covered by 68 different tests.
-Have the Right Team The correct range of disciplines is essential.